SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

 ## Perfect Plunder

 Burglars are risk-adverse: to avoid drawing attention a burglar will never rob two adjacent houses.
-Housebreaker Hal, an (in)famous burglar, is considering a job on a cul-de-save, a circular street of $n$ houses arranged so that house $1$ is adjacent to houses $2$ and $n$.
+Housebreaker Hal, an (in)famous burglar, is considering a job on a cul-de-sac, a circular street of $n$ houses arranged so that every house is adjacent to two others (e.g. house $1$ is adjacent to houses $2$ and $n$).
 Each house $i$ contains $v_i$ dollars.
-Housebreaker Hal wants to maximize the total take while respecting the rule that no two adjacent houses are robbed.
+Housebreaker Hal must decide which houses to rob to maximize the total plunder while respecting the rule that no two adjacent houses are robbed.

 ### Design

 In this section, you will design a recursive algorithm to help Housebreaker Hal optimally rob houses on a cul-de-sac using the SRBOT framework.
-If you spend more than 15-20 minutes on this section, look at the solution provided below and move on.

 1. Read `perfect_plunder.h`.
 2. Define subproblems and precisely state their meaning in words.
 Record your answer under **Subproblem Definition** in `perfect_plunder.md`.
 3. Find a recursive relationship between subproblems.
 Record your answer under **Recursive Relationship** in `perfect_plunder.md`.
 4. State base case(s) for your recursive relationship.
-Record your answer under **Base Cases** in `perfect_plunder.md`.
+Record your answer under **Base Case(s)** in `perfect_plunder.md`.
 5. State the solution to the original problem using your subproblem definition.
 Record your answer under **Original Problem** in `perfect_plunder.md`.